Justice-Reaper/Hyprland-Artix-Linux-Dotfiles/README.md

 ### Configure sddm and quickshell

-Follow these steps to install sddm as display manager and quickshell as lockscreen [https://github.com/Darkkal44/qylock.git](https://github.com/Darkkal44/qylock.git).
-It is recommended to use the pixel-cyberpunk or pixel-waterfall theme
+Follow these steps to install sddm as display manager and quickshell as lockscreen [https://github.com/Justice-Reaper/qylock.git](https://github.com/Justice-Reaper/qylock.git)

 ### Make the SDDM login screen match your session (cursor, brightness, nightlight)